Creating an inclusive workplace

 Emily is a Product Development Specialist at Freshfields Bruckhaus Deringer and is the co-chair of the Freshfields Gender Equality Network.
 In this role she has implemented various changes to the workplace to ensure it supports people of all genders and has advised on policies and employee opportunities to ensure they are inclusive.
 Emily is passionate about equality and is not afraid to speak out where she sees an issue in the workplace.
 She supports other diversity networks, often collaborating on events to raise awareness of the importance of intersectionality.
 Her commitment to diversity and inclusion has won her the Freshfields Responsible Business Award (2019), Behaviour and Culture Award (2020) and the Made in Manchester Diversity and Inclusivity Champion Award 2021.

-Nathan Ross Business Manager - Michael Page
+Nathan Ross Regional Manager – HR North West & North East - Michael Page

 Interested In The Event?